simmiw/react-practice/README.md

 # Javascript-Practice
-This repository has Javascript practice exercises.
+This repository has Javascript & React practice exercises.